itsamekai/CRK-GB-Bot/README.md

-CRK Dragon Bot - Makes use of OCR to read data from in game.
+CRK Guild Battle Bot - Makes use of OCR to read data from in game.

-TODO: add VM compatibility
+side note: have stopped maintaining it